CamLS-committee/CamLS/README.md

-Zolan - Modern & Minimal Theme for Jekyll
+Cambridge Life Science Network webpage built based on Zolan Jekyll theme.

 ======
 Zolan is a minimal blog theme for Jekyll.